exoplatform/exo-documentation/docs/LDAP.rst

 Properties configuration
 ------------------

-The LDAP integration uses jobs to synchronize periodically modified data on LDAP into eXo internal database.
+The LDAP integration uses jobs to synchronize periodically the eXo internal database with the data modified in the LDAP.
-The list of properties that you can use in ``exo.properties`` are:
+The list of properties related to LDAP integration that you can use in ``exo.properties`` are:

 .. code-block:: jproperties